Health Care Actions

 Hearing Conservation Program

-The Hearing Conservation Program (HCP) aims to protect the hearing health of the worker, improving the quality of life and the work environment.
+The Hearing Conservation Program (HCP) aims to protect employees exposed to high levels of sound pressure (noise), improving health and the working environment.

 Monitoring absenteeism and critical ICDs

-The monitoring of absenteeism and critical ICDs* is carried out by the occupational health department with the purpose of identifying early diseases and absences that can trigger occupational diseases or that can affect safety at work, as well as to know and monitor the profile of employees’ illness, enabling early action in necessary cases.
+Monitoring of absenteeism and critical CIDs* is carried out by occupational health with the aim of early identifying illnesses and absences that could trigger occupational illnesses or that could affect safety at work, as well as knowing and monitoring the illness profile of employees, enabling early action. in necessary cases.

 Management of Employees on Leave